History

 Position Description

 Badger Rock Middle School is a charter school located in South Madison.
-The Badger Rock garden class is one of many progressive environmental based programs that promotes hands-on learning in the garden and kitchen.
-The garden class is run by Sarah Karlson, among many other wonderful staff, that engages students through activities in their greenhouse, garden and even bee keeping!
+The Badger Rock garden class is one of many progressive, environmentally based programs that promote hands-on learning in the garden and kitchen.
+The garden class is run by Sarah Karlson, among many other wonderful staff, who engage students through activities in their greenhouse, garden, and even beekeeping!
 They grow a variety of herbs, fruits, and vegetables.
-In the kitchen, students prepare a variety of dishes varying from homemade pasta to sushi.
-Slow Food interns have the opportunity to aid the teaching staff in helping out with the garden class by showing the kids proper cooking methods, teaching students how to run and benefit from a garden, and making connections with students.
-For this position, access to a car is not required but highly recommended, however, if you are interested in the position please do not be deterred by this information.
+In the kitchen, students prepare a variety of dishes, varying from homemade pasta to sushi.
+Slow Food interns have the opportunity to assist the teaching staff with the garden class by demonstrating proper cooking methods, teaching students how to run and benefit from a garden, and making connections with students.

 Average Time Commitment